andrewshell/node-opmltotext/Readme.md

 # opmltotext

 This is a node.js library that parses OPML and returns text.
-It generates output using specified indendation and comment prefix strings.
+It generates output using specified indentation and comment prefix strings.

 [![NPM](https://nodei.co/npm/opmltotext.png)](https://nodei.co/npm/opmltotext/)